nu-decree/viceroy-decree-website/exampleSite/content/english/pages/casualCTF.md

 draft: false
 ---

-Are you ready to embark on an exhilarating journey into the world of cybersecurity and TEAM problem-solving?
+## Are you ready to embark on an exhilarating journey into the world of cybersecurity and TEAM problem-solving?
 Look no further!
 We're thrilled to announce the launch of our **Casual CTF Adventure**.
+The competition is fully online, allowing your team to participate from any location of your choice.

-{{< image src="images/newdecreeneusm.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}
+#{{< image src="images/newdecreeneusm.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

-### Save the Date --> Nov.
+## Save the Date --> Nov.
 20th, 21st and 22nd
 The **Casual CTF** is a beginner-friendly, online cybersecurity competition where teams of **four students** will collaborate to solve a variety of Capture the Flag challenges.
 Each team competes in **one 3-hour time window**, which preference is selected during registration (limited slots per time window).

----

 #### 🗓️ Save the Date
 **Competition Dates:**